Vitamins and Minerals

 Calcium, the most abundant mineral in the human body, provides strong bones and healthy teeth.
 It is crucial for the functioning of the muscles, the nervous system, some enzymes, and the stimulation of blood clotting.

-Potassium maintains the balance of the body's fluid balance and ensures the smooth functioning of the body's muscles and nerves.
+Potassium maintains the balance of the body's fluids along with ensuring the smooth functioning of the body's muscles and nerves.

 Copper helps in the absorption of iron in the body.
-It also plays an important role in the function of several proteins, such as proteins that regulate growth and the proper functioning of nerves.
+It also plays an important role in the function of several proteins relating to growth regulation and the proper functioning of nerves.

 The most important function of iron is to transport oxygen and carbon dioxide in the body.
-It is also essential for cell growth, regeneration, and the functioning of the defense system.
+It is also essential for cell growth, regeneration, and the functioning of the immune system.